vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

 1. Open the digital twin file for your sensor-th-0155 device.

-1. Take a minute to review the updates recorded within the digital twin.
+1. Take a minute to review the updates recorded within the digital twin during the firmware update process.

+    The desired and reported property updates in the digital twin were generated by the Configuration and the simulated device app respectively.
+You can also see that the status of the Configuration is now set to Applied.

 1. Switch to the Visual Studio Code window, stop the simulated app, and close Visual Studio Code.